Frequently asked questions

 Degree vs Certifications

-While a certificate is cheaper than a degree in cybersecurity, it takes longer and costs more.
+A cybersecurity degree costs more than a certification and takes longer.
 While the degree offers a wide range of knowledge that can be applied in many industries, it has less hands-on skills.

-How can I finish the training in just five weeks?
+How can I get trained in just five weeks?

-How can I get hired as a Cybersecurity professional without a degree?
+How can I get a job in Cybersecurity without a degree